UniversalDependencies/docs/contributing_language_specific.md

 Note however that if there is any peculiarity of the language pertaining to a universally defined label (tag / feature / relation), it should be preferably mentioned on the universal page of that label, and possibly also in the construction-oriented universal documentation.

+**Please do not create empty documentation pages!**
+If you do not have the time now to provide some meaningful description, postpone the creation of the file until you have the time to fill it with contents.
+It is annoying for the user to click on a link only to find out that the information is not there.
+Even if you do not create any link to the empty page, the links may be generated automatically once the file exists in the repository.

 ## Language-Specific Features

 All feature values used in UD treebanks must be documented.
 If they are defined in the current